yueguoguo/yueguoguo.github.io/_posts/2024-11-31-service-as-a-software.md

 ### Completeness of a service is crucial

-The success of a Service-as-a-Software entity is measured by the **completion** of the given service, where *service* refers to *an objective that generates business, social, environmental, or other beyond-technical impact that can only be achieved by a well-structured process with involvement of human or machine intelligence*.
-This characteristic is very different from either a Software-as-a-Service, or a robotic-process-automation, for the reason being that the latter two by default do not guarantee the success of a service.
-For example, in a CRM Software-as-a-Service platform, it is the user's responsibility to complete the services like to generate the leads, manage a refund, etc. The platform merely provides a set of functionalities that the users can interact with to complete that service.
+The success of a ServSoft entity is measured by the **completion** of the given service, where *service* refers to *an objective that generates business, social, environmental, or other beyond-technical impact that can only be achieved by a well-structured process with involvement of human or machine intelligence*.
+This characteristic is very different from either a SoftServ, or a robotic-process-automation, for the reason being that the latter two by default do not guarantee the success of a service.
+For example, in a CRM SoftServ platform, it is the user's responsibility to complete the services like to generate the leads, manage a refund, etc. The platform merely provides a set of functionalities that the users can interact with to complete that service.
 Whether the service can be